QwenLM/Qwen2.5/examples/speed-benchmark/README.md

 pip install git+https://github.com/AutoGPTQ/AutoGPTQ.git@v0.7.1
 pip install git+https://github.com/Dao-AILab/flash-attention.git@v2.5.8
 pip install -r requirements-perf-transformers.txt
 ```

-- Notes
+> [!Important]
+> - For `flash-attention`, you can use the prebulit wheels from [GitHub Releases](https://github.com/Dao-AILab/flash-attention/releases/tag/v2.5.8) or installing from source, which requires a compatible CUDA compiler.
+>   - You don't actually need to install `flash-attention`.
+It has been intergrated into `torch` as a backend of `sdpa`.
-  - For `auto_gptq`, you may need to install from the source code.
+> - For `auto_gptq` to use efficent kernels, you need to install from source, because the prebuilt wheels require incompatible `torch` versions.
+Installing from source also requires a compatible CUDA compiler.
-  - For prebuilt wheel `autoawq-kernels`, which can be collected by `pip install autoawq==0.2.6` automatically.
+> - For `autoawq` to use efficent kenerls, you need `autoawq-kernels`, which should be automatically installed.
+If not, run `pip install autoawq-kernels`.
-  - For `flash-attention`, you may need to install from the source code, or use the wheels from the [GitHub page](https://github.com/Dao-AILab/flash-attention/releases/tag/v2.5.8)

 For inference using vLLM: